 Torre dell'Antonio 2380 m

-Torre dell'Antonio 2380 m is the southernmost and the less identified among the towers of dolomia of Pordoi, with the appearance of a side spur of the Sella Group near Sass Pordoi.
+Torre dell'Antonio 2380 m is the southernmost and the less identified one among the towers of dolomia of Pordoi, with the appearance of a side spur of the Sella Group near Sass Pordoi.
 Towards SW it presents an interesting wall with a couple of routes on excellent rock.
 This wall is located in the vicinity of the road to the Pordoi pass, an alpine pass at 2239 m above sea level located between the Sella Group to the North and the Marmolada Group to the South and connecting the Belluno province to the East with the Trento province to the West.
 To be exact it is located on the Western side of the road SS48, in the province of Trento.
 Both the easy and quick approach and the quality of the rock make the Torre dell'Antonio a destination rather frequented, even when the meteo forecast advises against to climb longer or more demanding routes.

 The setting is lovely and the views are breathtaking over the Sassolungo group and the surrounding peaks in the Sella group.